 When you give up on something you’ve been trying so hard to do, because you allow yourself the mental space to see your problem with new eyes and come to it with fresh thinking, sometimes you see that that problem doesn’t even need solving anymore.
 It fixes itself or you get an insight, a new idea on how to solve your so-called problem and it’s something that wasn’t there before in your consciousness.
 You just didn’t have it there before but because you give up, you allow space for something new to come in.

 There’s a cool story I heard recently from a colleague about an aerospace company that’s been exposed to the principles that I share in my work.
 They began to take this giving up to a whole new level and I thought this was really cool to share with you.
-After seeing the power of giving up so walking away from their desk.
-Going home.
-Taking time out instead of continuing to try to make it happen and tackle the problem that they were having and stuck on.
+After seeing the power of giving up they would walk away from their desk; they’d go home and take time out instead of continuing to try to make it happen and tackle the problem that they were having and stuck on.
 This is aerospace here we’re talking so not simple stuff.
-They would allow themselves the mental space for something new to come through and the new modus operandi became how quick can you give up?
+They would allow themselves the mental space for something new to come through and the new modus operandi became ‘how quick can you give up?’
 These super smart techno geeks are walking around asking each other, “Have you given up yet?”
 I figure if this is helpful for aerospace engineers, perhaps we could learn a thing or two from it in our daily problem solving.